SlimBloodworth/animated-submit-button/README.md

 ### What I learned

-I really liked learing about animation-fill-mode and how to find and use the timinmg curve animation in dev tools!
+I really liked learing about animation-fill-mode and how to find and use the timing curve animation in dev tools!
 Super helpful!

 ### Continued development